 - Versatile.
 A satisfying meaty, cheesy, potato puff casserole can be enjoyed for dinner in the same way!
 Who says we can’t have it for lunch either?!

 - Easy.
 Other than a bit of prep work like cooking the sausage and chopping veggies, there’s nothing to it.
 Layer it, bake it, then eat it!

 - Make ahead.
-Love that it can be assembled the day before and baked just before serving.
+Much like my easy sausage crescent roll breakfast casserole, I love that it can be assembled the day before and baked just before serving.
 Easy entertaining at its finest!